STRML/mongoose-filter-denormalize/README.md

 ## Denormalize Usage

 Denormalization functionality is provided via a schema plugin.
-This plugin has support for, but does not require, the mongoose-filter-plugin in the same package.
+This plugin has support for, but does not require, the filter.js plugin in the same package.

 ### Schema